 \section{Conclusion}

 This article derives and validates a customized Rainbow RL method for online trajectory planning and remote control of a ferromagnetic particle.
-Using magnetic actuation, the robot learned to carry a small ferromagnetic object in a constrained environment robustly.
-Finally, the trained network is integrated with the two-module controller, which is deployed as-is in a validation experiment in the real world.
-In addition, the experiment showed that the approach is robust to disturbances.
-For future work, a three dimensions environment can be investigated.
-Also, in this work, the constrained environment is static, meaning that it does not change over time.
-However, by training the RL algorithm on dynamic environments, there is a possibility of considering time-varying workspaces.
+Using magnetic actuation, the robot learned to robustly carry a small ferromagnetic object in a constrained environment.
+Furthermore, the trained network is integrated with the two-module controller, which is deployed as-is in a validation experiment in the real world, where the experiment showed the robustness of the approach against disturbances.
+Also, a conventional controller based on the Attractor Dynamics-based approach is designed.
+Afterward, simulations were carried out using more complex environments, and the shortcomings of the proposed method were also discussed.
+Finally, the experiment results from the ERRT-based method highlight the improved robustness to dynamic environments offered by the proposed RL-based algorithm in this work.
+For future work, a three-dimensional environment can be investigated.
+Also, in this work, the constrained environment is static, meaning it does not change over time.
+However, by training the RL algorithm in dynamic environments, there is a possibility of considering time-varying workspaces.